jimz011/homekit-infused/docs/index.md

 - 1x deCONZ stick by Dresden Elektronic
 - 1x Xiaomi Mija Gateway (Lumigateway version 3) (I only ever use this as speaker/light, no other devices are attached to this and it is cut off from the internet)
 - 1x Xiaomi Aqara Airconditioning Companion (version 3) (I don't have a compatible airconditioner yet, though it does work as a switch and energy reader, not yet in my HA)
+- 1x Xiaomi Aqara Cube (this device is actually better than I thought it would be, but because of the way our house is programmed it is just a fun object)
 - 1x Unifi Dream Machine Pro
-- 2x Unifi AP AC-Lite
+- 2x Unifi AP AC-Lite WiFI Access Points
 - 2x Unifi Flex G3 Camera
+- 2x Unifi Flex-Mini Switches
+- 1x TP-Link Switch
+- A bunch of NFC stickers around the house

 There is probably more, but I can't think of it right now XD